uc-cdis/gen3.org/content/_index.md

     link: https://proteomic.datacommons.cancer.gov/pdc/
 g3Intro:
   title: Introduction to Gen3
   detail: The Gen3 Data Platform is an open-source data platform with an Apache License for developing and operating cloud-based data commons, workspaces, and an ecosystem of interconnected, cloud-based data resources, applications, and notebooks.
 A functioning data ecosystem empowers researchers in the same field to share and combine datasets for reanalysis and reuse, as new tools and hypotheses are developed.
-The Gen3 Data Platform consists of Gen3 Framework Services, Gen3 Data Commons and Gen3 Workspaces.
+The Gen3 Data Platform consists of Gen3 Framework Services, Gen3 Data Commons, and Gen3 Workspaces.
   fig: figs/productkv.svg
 g3FrameworkServices:
   title: Gen3 Framework Services